cwapi3d/PythonConsole/README.md

 # PythonConsole

-PythonConsole is a Cadwork 3D plugin presents an interactive Python REPL with CwAPI3D.
+PythonConsole is a Cadwork 3D plugin that presents an interactive Python REPL with CwAPI3D.

 ## Installation